AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-duckdb-polars-iceberg.md

 )
 ```

 The same pipeline runs locally against a sample for development and at full scale via Polars Cloud for production.
-No Spark job code, no cluster management—just Python and Polars.
+No Spark job code, no cluster management, just Python and Polars.

 ---

 ## DuckDB-Wasm: Browser-Native Analytics Without a Backend

-One of the more surprising directions in the DuckDB ecosystem is its WebAssembly (Wasm) build—a version of DuckDB that runs entirely in the browser without any server component.
+One of the more surprising directions in the DuckDB ecosystem is its WebAssembly (Wasm) build, a version of DuckDB that runs entirely in the browser without any server component.

 DuckDB-Wasm allows a web application to execute SQL queries against Parquet files or Iceberg tables stored in object storage directly from the user's browser.
 The query engine runs in a Web Worker (keeping the UI thread responsive), and results render in the browser without any data passing through a backend API.
 For analytics dashboards, internal reporting tools, and embedded BI use cases, this architecture eliminates the per-query compute cost and reduces infrastructure to just an object storage bucket.

-The practical limitation is that DuckDB-Wasm operates within browser memory constraints—typically 1-4 GB depending on the browser and device.
+The practical limitation is that DuckDB-Wasm operates within browser memory constraints, typically 1-4 GB depending on the browser and device.
 For datasets that fit in memory, it's fast.
 For datasets that don't, the query must be restructured to use streaming or partitioned reads.
 DuckDB's Iceberg support in the Wasm build is still developing as of mid-2025, but the trajectory is toward full parity with the native binary's Iceberg capabilities.

 Several open-source observability and BI tools are already built on DuckDB-Wasm: Evidence, Observable Framework, and Rill all use DuckDB as their embedded query engine.
 The pattern of "ship the query engine with the application, not the data" is becoming a standard architecture for lightweight analytics tools.